"haunting, yet hopeful"

 "masterful work, full of formal innovation and imaginative flare with memorable lines I immediately wanted to share with people" - Luke Kennard

-Hannah Swingler is a poet, storyteller, visual artist, and teacher that works across a kaleidoscope of platforms.
+Hannah Swingler is a poet, storyteller, artist, and teacher that works across a kaleidoscope of platforms.

 She has performed across the country and internationally, on stages, streets and radio.
 Her work explores themes of nostalgia, family relationships, mental health, and local history and heritage.
 She is constantly exploring narratives surrounding memory.